PipeWire/pipewire/doc/dox/programs/pipewire.1.md

 \par -c | \--config=FILE
 Load the given config file (Default: pipewire.conf).

+\par -P | \--properties=PROPS
+Add the given properties as a SPA JSON object to the context.

 # RUNTIME SETTINGS  @IDX@ pipewire

 A PipeWire daemon will also expose a settings metadata object that can